 MS in Nutrition

 The Master of Science in Nutrition will provide a comprehensive fully-online course of study in advanced nutrition topics to prevent and manage disease, as well as optimize health through food and nutrition strategies.
 All students in the Master of Science in Nutrition Program must complete 36 credits.
 In addition to the current General sequence option, there are two concentrations available.
 The concentrations are Advanced Nutrition Therapy & Critical Care, and Integrative Nutrition Therapy.
-Admission into the Advanced Nutrition Therapy & Critical Care concentration requires submission of a DPD Verification statement.
-Admission into the Integrative Nutrition Therapy concentration requires submission of a DPD Verification statement or a transcript showing the successful completion, with a grade of B or better, of a biochemistry course.
+Admission into either concentration requires submission of a DPD Verification statement or that the applicant is a RDN.
 The following chart shows the courses for all options:

 Core Course | Concentration Course | Selective Course | Not Applicable |